Between rising inflation, stagnant wages, and the rising cost of living, it’s hard to save, and it can be even harder to maintain.

 There are many different ways to start investing with little money.
 Investing does not always begin in the high-risk world of the stock market; Sometimes it starts with a simple, secure foundation, like a high-yield savings account.
 These accounts are a great starting point for new investors, offering a risk-free way to grow savings at higher rates than traditional bank accounts.
 Especially for those who are not yet ready to navigate the complexities of the stock market or individual stocks, a high-yield savings account can serve as a starting point that gives them a taste of passive income through accumulating interest.

 Micro-investing apps, designed for those without a lot of capital, represent another accessible entry point into the world of investing.
-These platforms demystify the process and allow users to invest minimal amounts (sometimes just extra change from transactions) in a wide range of investment options, including ETFs and fractional shares of individual stocks.
+These platforms simplify the process and allow users to invest minimal amounts (sometimes just extra change from transactions) in a wide range of investment options, including ETFs and fractional shares of individual stocks.
 By doing so, it not only provides a practical introduction to investing, but also helps in gradually building a portfolio in sync with the user’s risk tolerance.
 Apps like Acorns and Stash excel at making investing incredibly accessible, combining the ease of saving with the growth potential of investing.

 Going from saving to investing may seem daunting, but dividend reinvestment plans (DRIPs) and direct stock purchase plans (DSPPs) make that path easier.
 Both allow investors to start buying small stocks outright or portions of stocks of larger companies.
 DRIPs, in particular, provide a way to automatically reinvest dividends received into additional shares, harnessing the power of compounding to grow investments over time.
 This approach not only develops an investment habit, but also provides direct exposure to the potential returns of the stock market without the need for a large initial investment.